Code-Institute-Submissions/comics/TESTING.md

 2. As a returning user, I want to provide my own entries to the collection.

-    1. After the user has logged in they are given the option to add more comics to the collection through a callout button or through the navigation bar link for New Entry.
+    1. After the user has logged in they are given the option to add more comics to the collection through a callout button or through the navigation bar link for New Comic.
-    2. Clicking on either button or navigation link brings the user to the New Entry page which asks the user to fill in a form for the details of the new comic.
+    2. Clicking on either button or navigation link brings the user to the New Comic page which asks the user to fill in a form for the details of the new comic.
     3. If a comic already exists the user will be notified and it will not be added.